l1siki-dev/okinawa_gametheory/docs/01_Analysis/07_negotiation-usa.md

 It is a declassified historical fact that the CIA secretly funded prominent Japanese politicians in the 1950s and 60s.
 Their goal was to keep anti-base socialists out of power and ensure the security treaty survived. **The US has always been terrified of Japanese public opinion turning against them.**

+## There will be no negotiation unless the majority of voters demand
 The only reason politicians don't negotiate for better terms today is simply that we, the Japanese majority, do not demand it.
 As long as the majority stays silent, politicians have no incentive to rock the boat.